szaimen/Nextcloud-NAS-Guide/README.md

 1. If everything is correct, you will now see an overview of Ubuntu also containing the IPv4-address of your server.

 **You will need the ip-address in the next step!**

-Theoretically you could now disconnect the monitor, mouse and keyboard again.
 </details>

 ## How to connect to your server over SSH?